Skip to main content

 Photo-based identification is essentially pattern recognition.
 The model looks for combinations of visual signals—like ear set, muzzle length, coat texture, and body proportions—and compares them against learned examples.
 That’s why angle and lighting matter: the clearer the structure, the stronger the match.

-• Expect mixed breeds to return several likely matches
+• Expect visually ambiguous dogs to return several close alternatives

 • Use confidence scores as guidance, not a final verdict